The David Johnson Collection

 After the system was fully set up, entry from another country with a similar system would be easy.
 Other new items would, of course, have to be individually vetted as suspicious, which would be expensive so might require a fee.
 The computer system would also be expensive to set up but I hope would not require fees to register as it would be important to include no element which might discourage registration and there would need to be assurances about the security of the register, as well as assurances that items being registered did not risk being confiscated.
 A major dealer I have submitted this idea to told me he would be happy to sign up to it.
 He also thought antiquities dealers should be registered.
 The time taken to get through this change of the law, and the time given to people to register would need to be as short as possible, since there would be a rush by traffickers to get newly looted material through in time: the one drawback of this idea.
 Of course the amnesty could exclude items only known in the last few (perhaps 5?) years, which would solve this, but looters would simply claim there was provenance and it would be too time consuming and expensive to check.
 Also to require any proofs of provenance when registering would deter some owners and make it over-complex to do.
 However is there some way of suitably marking an item with its registration so that the quite possible claim to have lost the paperwork could not in future be used as an excuse?

 Five years ago I committed to leave my whole collection to a Cypriot institution.
 It feels like a sort of justice.
 A small restitution of all that has been stolen.
 After trying other alternatives, I approached Tasoula Hadjitofi who worked hard with her NGO, the Walk of Truth, to find several Cypriot institutions which were keen to receive and exhibit my collection.
-Finally on the 23rd September, 2019 an agreement was signed with Kykkos Monastery, in the Troodos Mountains which gets about a million visitors per year.
+Finally on the 23rd September, 2019 an agreement was signed Through Walk of Truth with Kykkos Monastery, in the Troodos Mountains which gets about a million visitors per year.
 They have a museum showing a large collection of Icons and reliquaries and other religious items, as well as a small museum of Cypriot antiquities.
-My collection will gradually join it.
-However air freight hold-ups due to Covid 19 pandemic has seen them stuck in a warehouse for many months.
+It was hoped that my collection would gradually join it.
+However hold-ups due to Covid 19 pandemic has seen them stuck in a warehouse for many months.
 It was then discovered the agreement was faulty and it had to be rewritten, further delaying the return by more than two years.
-There are no tax advantages to such donations as there would be in the USA, and in fact I risked paying huge extra tax if it was done wrong.
-We now hope (re-written June 2021) that the new agreement will be signed very soon and the first shipment of 100 pieces will be made soon after.
-Most of the remainder will follow by the end of next year.
+We now hope that the new agreement will be signed very as soon as the new Tasoula Hadjitofi Foundation is registered in the UK as a charity and the first shipment of 123 pieces will be sent almost immediately.
+Most of the remainder will follow next year.
 This will give Kykkos time to create a new space and give me time to get used to the idea of not having my collection around me.
 If you are a collector wanting to collect ethically, or to donate something yourself, you might contact Walk of Truth, an organisation founded by my friend Tasoula Hadjitofi from a Cypriot perspective.
 It fights internationally against the trafficking of looted antiquities and for the repatriation of antiquities.
 I am now on the advisory board of Walk of truth, representing ethical collectors.

 I collect mostly pottery and so far have concentrated on the Bronze Age.
 Perhaps one day I may buy more widely from the early iron age but that can wait as there is more of that period available.
 I am lucky that I recently inherited some money, which allows me to consider more expensive items.
 A few years ago I nearly bought an extremely important (and extremely expensive) piece for the Cyprus Museum, which would have been among their chief treasures, but the purchase fell through because the museum wouldn't say they supported me until the the same moment the owner decided not to sell.
 I wouldn't want the responsibility of looking after such an important piece, even temporarily.
 Space in my small house (which was already full of our books) was in any case starting to present problems for the future of the collection and my wife does not want it to feel like a museum.
 Though she shares my interest she feels no need to own these objects.
 I know I don’t really own them, though.
 They will go on existing in a real museums, long after I do.
 I am a temporary, if slightly over-obsessive guardian.